-Locomotives used on light rail, cane railway and monorail networks are not covered.
+Trains used on light rail, cane railways, monorail networks and road rail vehicles (RRVs) are not covered by this standard.

-Heritage rolling stock operating on a railway solely under the control of the Rolling Stock Operator of that heritage rolling stock, or on a railway under the control of another Rolling Stock Operator solely operating heritage rolling stock is excluded from this standard.
+Heritage rolling stock operating on a railway solely under the control of the Rolling Stock Operator of that heritage rolling stock, and heritage rolling stock operating on a railway under the control of another Rolling Stock Operator solely operating heritage rolling stock, is not covered by this standard.